defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 You need to work in Defence to join the community calls.

-Using your Ministry of Defence email, send a message to: [ucd@digital.mod.uk](mailto:ucd@digital.mod.uk).
+Using your Ministry of Defence email, send a message to: [ucd+subscribe@digital.mod.uk](mailto:ucd+subscribe@digital.mod.uk?subject=Join%20ucd%20community%20calls).

 Include your full name, your role and the project you’re working on.